vicky-di-zhang/cs61a-2023-fall/README.md

-# cs61a Fall 2023
+# cs61a Fall 2023 --- Self-Study Project
-This project is about the exercise that I completed when I was self-studying the CS61a 2023fall course at Berkeley University.
+This project encompasses the exercise that I completed when I was self-studying the CS61a 2023fall course at Berkeley University.
+ I started self-study of this course on January 20, 2024, and I completed all the course and Lab/hw/projects exercises except scheme-related part on February 20, 2024.

+I think cs61a is a very good basic CS course.
+Its teaching videos and lectures of Q&A part are very good, but the most amazing part of this course is its various exercises.
+The questions are very well designed, which makes me have a deeper understanding of the content of the lecture.
+I also like projects.
+Especially ANTS.
+After finishing the code, I played ANTS all night.
+ANTS gave me my first taste of the fun of programming.

-CS61a is a basic CS course.Thanks to the official website of the University of Berkeley for providing the course structure, videos and corresponding exercises.
+Thanks to the official website of the University of Berkeley for providing the course structure, videos and corresponding exercises.
+And John DeNero and Hany Farid are the best!

-- **Level:**
-  - CS61a is a basic CS course

-- **My Plan:**
-  - **Start time:**
-    - 2024-01-20
-  - **Goal:**
-    - finish the whole course (all the Lab / hw / projects / exams included)  before 2024-03-20

 - **Video Resource I used:**
   - 👉🏼Berkeley university cs61a Fall 2023(OFFICIAL):[https://inst.eecs.berkeley.edu/~cs61a/fa23/](url)
   - In the meantime, I also watched the video below: